 When crane is left unattended, it must be parked as instructed in Section 3 of Crane Operator Manual.
 The following additional steps must be taken if the boom cannot be lowered to ground.

-- 1. Position boom at mid-point of boom angle range given in MAX-ER Capacity Chart. - 2.
-If wheeled counterweight did not lower to ground when step 1 was performed, extend jacks using remote control until jack pads are as close to ground as possible, but no closer than 1 2 in (25 51 mm). - 3.
-Engage boom hoist pawl and secure boom against movement by wind or other outside forces.
+- 1. Position boom at mid-point of boom angle range given in hanging MAX-ER capacity chart. - Engage boom hoist pawl and secure boom against movement by wind or other outside forces.

 WIND CONDITIONS